 This positions are located in the Human Trafficking and Migrant Smuggling Section (HTMSS) of the Organized Crime and Illicit Trafficking Branch (OCB) of the Division for Treaty Affairs (DTA), (COMPANY NAME) Office on Drugs and Crime (UNODC), in Vienna.
 The UNODC Human Trafficking and Migrant Smuggling Section (HTMSS) works to advance the international agenda on countering trafficking in persons and the smuggling of migrants in all UN related inter-agency and inter-governmental processes and fora, and supports, among others, the activities relating to the provision of legislative assistance to UN Member States upon request.
 It further works to develop and disseminate knowledge on trafficking in persons and the smuggling of migrants through the publication of thematic and technical tools.

 Internships are UNPAID and full-time (40 hours, 5 days per week).

-For more information on UNCITRAL, please visit https://uxxxxxxx.xx.xxx.
+For more information on UNODC, please visit our website: wxx.xxxxx.xxg

 In the context of the COVID-19 pandemic, applicants may be requested to undertake the internship remotely in view of constraints regarding visa issuance, international travel and access to UN premises.
 Applicants must be willing and prepared to undertake the internship remotely for a part or the entirety of the internship.